Mission Statement: Rebuilding lives shattered by drugs and alcohol

 These services are offered the same for everyone without regard to race, color, national origin, age, sex or handicap.

-Program: During the Home’s 45-year history, a program has been developed which completely transforms the lives of the women who come directly from prison or the street.
-The primary vehicle for rehabilitation is the Learning Center curriculum.
-Courses taught in the twelve-level curriculum required for graduation are designed to allow each student to acquire a knowledge of life-changing principles and include such topics as The Winning Attitude, The Curing Power of Love, Healing for Damaged Emotions, Handling Conflicts, How to Win Over Depression, Freedom to Grow, Principles for Decision Making, Drug Education and Goal Setting.
+Program: Over the Home’s 47-year history, a program has been developed which completely transforms the lives of the women who come to us from many different walks of life – many directly from prison or off the street.
+The primary vehicle for transformation is the Learning Center’s curriculum, comprised of courses designed to help each student acquire a knowledge of life-changing principles.
+Included are such topics as The Winning Attitude, The Curing Power of Love, Healing for Damaged Emotions, Handling Conflicts, How to Win Over Depression, Principles for Decision Making and Goal Setting.
+We also offer an Anger Management Class and a Parenting Class.

 Leadership: John and Elsie Benton, serve as president and founding directors.
 The Home is governed by a Board of Directors.

 Funding: The Home is funded through private donations from individuals, churches, corporations and foundations.
 All gifts are tax-deductible.
-To help offset a small percentage of the cost for her stay, each student is responsible tfor an entrance fee of $500 and $500 sponsorship each month.
+To help offset a small percentage of the cost for her stay, each student is responsible for an entrance fee of $500 and for attempting to raise a minimum of $500 sponsorship each month.

 Chuck Colson: “I have seen the Walter Hoving Home ministry first hand and I am an enthusiastic supporter…”